laurelherting/lmh-headspace/AWS/examTips.md

       * example: Adobe flash

 ### EC2
-    Virtual server in the cloud
+* Virtual server in the cloud
-    Reduces time required to obtain & boot new server instances to minutes, allowing you to quickly scale capacity, both up and down, as your computing requirements change
+  * Reduces time required to obtain & boot new server instances to minutes
+    * quickly scale capacity, both up and down, to meet computing requirements

 ### EC2 categories
 *  On Demand